 Help: See the teacher if you are in need of help with the content of the course.
-Suggestions for extra practice can be given and/or arrangements can be made for help before or after school.
+Suggestions for extra practice can be given and/or arrangements can be made to get your questions answered before or after school.
+Class work time is a good time to ask for clarification if it is needed!
+Remember, also, that CRHS holds Quiet Study Time (QST) in the LMC after school Mondays through Thursdays if you need a place to practice or access the internet.